002A/ixora.io/posts/improved-pachelbels-canon-in-d.rst

 .. title: Improved Pachelbel's Canon in D
 .. slug: improved-pachelbels-canon-in-d
 .. date: 2016-07-21 20:45:30 UTC-04:00
-.. tags:
+.. tags: piano, music
 .. category:
 .. link:
-.. description: Pachelbel's Canon in D
+.. description: Piano solo: Pachelbel's Canon in D
 .. type: text

 Here's an improved rendition of Pachelbel's Canon in D. This time I used the pedal and didn't speed up as I approached the crescendo.
 I made one or two mistakes but they are relatively minor.